 “Our track record of performance in systems integration and leadership in Open Mission Systems, combined with our teammates’ relevant products and in-depth experience, give us confidence that we can provide the Air Force the best possible solution,” said Rob Weiss, executive vice president and general manager, Lockheed Martin Aeronautics, Advanced Development Programs (the Skunk Works).
 The sensor package remains shrouded in secrecy.
 According to Aviation Week, the new configuration will use scaled version of an existing radar developed by Raytheon in the classified world, says Eric Hofstatter, Lockheed Martin Skunk Works JStars recap program manager.

 The Air Force currently operates 18 E-8 JSTARS platforms.
 Each carries a synthetic aperture ground surveillance radar providing long-range surveillance and detection of moving targets on the ground, covering a large area, up to 124 miles deep.
 These sensors locate, track and classify ground vehicles.
-The U.S. Air Force plans to recapitalize its 16 Joint Surveillance Target Attack Radar System aircraft with 17 new jets.
+The U.S. Air Force plans to recapitalize its 16 E-8C Joint Surveillance Target Attack Radar System aircraft with 17 new jets.

-is also proposing a solution for the recap, based on a modified 737-700 commercial airliner as its offering.
-While bigger and more expensive to operate, this platform could offer future growth capacity, argues.
+Boeing is also proposing a solution for the recap, based on a modified 737-700 commercial airliner as its offering.
+While bigger and more expensive to operate, this platform could offer future growth capacity, Boeing argues.